beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ## Overview

 * What do I mean by "operating environments"?
-* How can the needs of an app change based on the environment?
+* How can an app's needs change based on the environment?
-* Review various methods for configuring behavior per environment.
+* Various methods for configuring Cake per-environment.
-* Requirements for an ideal env-aware config system.
+* Properties of an ideal env-aware config system.
 * Examples.

 ^ All examples will reference Cake 3, but are easily applied to Cake 2.x and even 1.x.